China Initiative: Allegations of racial bias

-In January 2021, APA Justice, the Brennan Center for Justice and Asian Americans Advancing Justice, called for the end of the China Initiative.
-Their letter to Joe Biden notes that John Charles Demers, assistant attorney general of the National Security Division, directed each of the 94 US attorney's districts to bring forth cases of Chinese espionage or theft without any apparent reason to believe that such crimes were being committed.
+In January 2021, APA Justice, the Brennan Center for Justice and Asian Americans Advancing Justice called for the end of the China Initiative.
+Their letter to Joe Biden notes that John Charles Demers, assistant attorney general of the National Security Division, directed each of the 94 US Attorneys' districts to bring forth cases of Chinese espionage or theft without any apparent reason to believe that such crimes were being committed.
 As a consequence of the program's "pressure on grant makers, universities and research institutions to participate in racial, ethnic and national origin profiling," they claimed, discriminatory and stigmatizing investigations were conducted on people of Chinese descent.

 More than 1,600 scholars and administrators from over 200 universities petitioned for the end of the program, which they claimed disproportionately targets researchers of Chinese origin.
 In September 2021, American Physical Society President Sylvester James Gates said the DOJ should move away from disclosure issues and rename the China Initiative in order to allay concerns over racial profiling.
 He called for the review of past cases for violations of due process and for the victims to be compensated for damage to their careers, and suggested the government give researchers a timespan in which to correct previous oversights in disclosure.
-At the same time, 177 Stanford University faculty members sent a letter to the DOJ making similar complaints.
-They wrote that the program does "not just affect the prosecuted faculty but affect the many more university researchers who are targeted, investigated and feel threatened by inquiries initiated without prior evidence of significant wrongdoing."
+At the same time, 177 Stanford University faculty members sent a letter to the DOJ with similar complaints.
+They wrote that the program does "not just affect the prosecuted faculty but affects many more university researchers who are targeted, investigated and feel threatened by inquiries initiated without prior evidence of significant wrongdoing."

 Judy Chu, the U.S. representative for since 2013, said "They have turned the China Initiative into an instrument for racial profiling" and that "They have turned it into a means to terrorize Chinese scientists and engineers.
 Something has gone dramatically wrong."
 Thu Nguyen, the executive director of OCA-Asian Pacific American Advocates, said fears of racial profiling drove some talented scientists to look for work back in China.

 Merrick Garland, the new United States attorney general under the Biden administration since March 2021, pledged to review the program.
 In October, Garland said that there was no place for discrimination, but confirmed that new investigations were being opened on a daily basis.
 Government spokesman Wyn Hornbuckle wrote in an email that cases were based on conduct and not ethnicity.
 The FBI claims that there is nothing racially motivated about its China Initiative investigations.
 In February 2022, more than 150 University of Pennsylvania faculty members addressed an open letter to Attorney General Garland, "urging the U.S. Department of Justice to overturn the 'China Initiative' which they allege disproportionately targets researchers of Chinese descent."